C043/think-twice/README.md

 The user adds the object he desires and sets a timer on it.
 If by the end of that timer the user still wants that object, it means that he really wants it or needs it.

+The waiting presets are one, two and three months; the day field next to them takes any other number for the rare case where a shorter wait is genuinely what you want.

 When the timer runs out a worker sends a notification, over web push and optionally Telegram, asking whether the object is still wanted.
+The job runs once a minute from `instrumentation.ts`, inside the app process — there is no second container to deploy.

 ## Stack